FRCDashboard/FRCDashboard/README.md

 ### Other authors

-[FRC Team 1418 Vae Victis](https://github.com/frc1418) used an earlier version of this code in practice and competition throughout 2014, 2015, and 2016.
+[FRC Team 1418 Vae Victis](https://github.com/frc1418) used earlier versions of this code in 2015 and 2016.

 * [Leon Tan](https://github.com/lleontan) led the original 1418 UI team and coded the first iteration of the UI and pynetworktables2js
 * [Dustin Spicuzza](https://github.com/virtuald), 1418 mentor and head of the [RobotPy](https://github.com/robotpy) project.